Think-and-Dev/gitbook-docs-test/docs/integration/redeemFreeStableTokenVendors.md

 It is the address of the vendor who will receive a [markup](vendors.md#markup) from the current transaction.

-Money On Chain is a dynamic system that allows you to redeem a maximum amount of free RDOCS and can be obtained by calling the `freeStableToken()` view of the **MocState** contract.
+RIF On Chain is a dynamic system that allows you to redeem a maximum amount of free RDOCS and can be obtained by calling the `freeStableToken()` view of the **MocState** contract.

 The first part transforms the amount **stableTokenAmount** into an RIF amount, but 3 things can happen: